The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 No printer?
 No problem.
 Here’s what to send us for reimbursement.

 To request coverage for a medical service or prescription drug, you must follow a few steps.
 For example, the process to request a coverage decision for medical services can be different than the process for prescription drugs.
-We’ve put together a framework to help you find the right process for yourrequest.
+You can learn more about coverage decisions by selecting this link.

 An appeal is a formal way of asking us to review and change a coverage decision we made.
 The appeals process can differ depending on what type of medical service you’re trying to appeal.
 You can learn more about how to appeal a coverage decision for medical coverage or prescription drugs at our appeals and grievances center.

 The Medicare Extra Help program is for those with limited income and resources.
-Extra Help from Medicare can help you pay for your prescriptions if you qualify.
+It helps pay for Medicare Prescription drug costs if you qualify.

 If you’re moving to a new address or getting a new phone number, please let us know right away.
 Just call Member Services at the number on your ID card.
 Based on where you move, you may need to enroll in a new plan.

-If you get Medicare coverage through an employer, union or retiree plan, you may need to contact your benefits administrator to update your address or phone number.
+If you get Aetna Medicare coverage through an employer, union, or retiree plan, you may need to contact your benefits administrator to update your address or phone number.

-There are two main time periods when you can change or leave your Medicare Advantage (Part C) or prescription drug (Part D) plan.1
+There are two main time periods when you can change or leave your Medicare Advantage (Part C) or prescription drug (Part D) plan.

 During Medicare's annual election period: 10/15 – 12/7